meaxsom/55-xxd-swift/README.md

 - again, given the existing structure, this wasn't all that much of a change.
 Mainly rerouting some constants already in use.
 - consolidating the logic in the `OctetCounter` make it pretty easy
 - not sure I have the logic right between `-g`, `-e` and `-c` but the standard `xxd` seems to ignore `-g` when `-c` is in use

+## Step 4

+> support the -s flag which allows us to seek to a specific byte offset in the file

+### Notes
+- This was easy as well.
+Just added the `@Option` and hooked it into the logic I already anticipated for seeking to a specific offest in the file to begin reading
+- It also appears that the `swift-argument-parser` got wonky in the build process.
+Had to readd it.